-- 3.12 A key element of developing the Authority's plans is to seek the opinions of those people that live, work and travel within the West Midlands.
-As part of this, public consultation is undertaken when changes to the core services are being considered by the Authority.
-The Authority last consulted the public in February 2014 and this provided the opportunity for the public to influence the way the Service works now.
+- 3.13 A key element of developing the Authority's plans is to seek the opinions of those people that live, work and travel within the West Midlands.
+As part of this, a public consultation is undertaken every three years and/or when changes to the core services are being considered by the Authority.
+The Authority consulted the public during December 2016 and January 2017 and this provided the opportunity for the public to influence the way the Service works now.
 The Community Safety Strategy (the Integrated Risk Management Plan) is the risk analysis which identifies what the risk profile of the West Midlands community is and provides analysis of where resources are required to enable effective management of these risks in order to achieve a five minute attendance standard for the most serious emergencies.
 Review of this risk analysis has confirmed that there has been no significant change to the risk profile of the West Midlands.
-Therefore, there will be no significant change to the Authority's priorities and outcomes set out in The Plan 2016-2019 and as such there is no requirement for any associated consultation. - 3.13 During 2015/16 a series of workshops were undertaken with Members and the Strategic Enabling Team to consider, develop and confirm the refresh of The Plan 2016-2019.
-As part of this approach Members and the Strategic Enabling Team have agreed the priorities and outcomes for 2016-2017. - 3.14 'The Plan' sets the Authority's strategic direction for the next three years and defines those outcomes, priorities and strategic objectives which are to be provided with reduced funding and resources.
+Therefore, there will be no significant change to the Authority's priorities and outcomes set out in The Plan 2017-2020. - 3.14 'The Plan' sets the Authority's strategic direction for the next three years and defines those outcomes, priorities and strategic objectives which are to be provided with reduced funding and resources.

-4. PRECEPT 2016/2017
+4. PRECEPT 2017/2018

 - 4.1 Under the Council Tax arrangements, the allocation of the total sum required by the Authority between constituent District Councils is based on the relevant tax base for each District. - 4.2 All District Councils have now formally set their Council Tax base and have notified the Authority accordingly.
-The total relevant Council Tax base for the Authority is 675,989.47 (659,147.75 in 2015/16). - 4.3 The appropriate precept has now been calculated for each District and is set out in Appendix B, paragraph 1.4, for the Authority's approval.

-4.4 The Council Tax at Band D for 2016/17 would be £56.03, an increase of 1.99% (£1.09) per annum.
+The total relevant Council Tax base for the Authority is 689,149.00 (675,989.47 in 2016/17). - 4.3 The appropriate precept has now been calculated for each District and is set out in Appendix B, paragraph 1.4, for the Authority's approval. - 4.4 The Council Tax at Band D for 2017/18 would be £57.14, an increase of 1.99% (£1.11) per annum.

-5. FUNDING OF EXPENDITURE 2016/2017
+5. FUNDING OF EXPENDITURE 2017/2018